browserengineering/book/book/forms.md

 - Code to submit forms and send them to a server;

 Plus, our browser now has a little web server friend.
-That's going to be handy as we add more interactive features to the browser.
+That's going to be handy later, when we add more interactive features to the browser.

 ::: {.signup}
 :::